-Three of the most common respiratory diseases I see in backyard chickens include mycoplasma (bacteria), infectious bronchitis (viral), and infectious laryngotracheitis (viral).
+Four of the most common respiratory diseases I see in backyard chickens include mycoplasma (bacteria), infectious coryza (bacterial), infectious bronchitis (viral), and infectious laryngotracheitis (viral).
 These diseases can also occur together, and can also be exacerbated by secondary bacterial infections.
 There are other less common respiratory diseases which can also occur, including the Avian Flu and Newcastle Disease.

-Treatment of respiratory diseases in chickens will often involve the use of antibiotics, and after examining your poultry and discussing any investigation or diagnostic tests required, we will often start some medication to treat the relevant condition.
-If you are normally eating the eggs produced by your backyard chickens, its also important to be aware of any drug withholding periods if the birds are being treated with antibiotics – something I can advise you about further at the time.
+Treatment of respiratory diseases in chickens will sometimes involve the use of antibiotics – but discourage your vet from using any form of enrofloxacin.
+After examining your poultry and discussing any investigation or diagnostic tests required, we will often start some medication to treat the relevant condition.
+If you are normally eating the eggs produced by your backyard chickens, it’s also important to be aware of any drug withholding periods if the birds are being treated with antibiotics – something I can advise you about further at the time.